LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-console.rst

 The prototype process gives everybody a chance to work out some initial ideas without investing a ton of time into developing a finished product.
-Once everybody likes the prototype, the Tech Team will begin work toward a full-fledged application.
+Once everybody likes the prototype, the Tech Team will begin work on a full-fledged application.

 Your Assignment